dotnet/docs/docs/core/compatibility/core-libraries/6.0/parameters-renamed-on-stream-derived-types.md

 ## Change description

-In previous .NET versions, several types derived from <xref:System.IO.Stream> override methods with different parameter names than those used by the base type.
+In previous .NET versions, several types derived from <xref:System.IO.Stream> override methods but use different parameter names than those used by the base type.
 For example, the byte array parameter of <xref:System.IO.Compression.DeflateStream.Read(System.Byte[],System.Int32,System.Int32)?displayProperty=nameWithType> is named `array` while the corresponding argument in the base class method is named `buffer`.

-In .NET 6, all <xref:System.IO.Stream?displayProperty=fullName> types that had mismatched parameter names have been brought into conformance with the base type by using the same parameter names as the base type.
+In .NET 6, all types the derive from <xref:System.IO.Stream?displayProperty=fullName> that had mismatched parameter names have been brought into conformance with the base type by using the same parameter names as the base type.

 ## Version introduced